 With more and more people owning multiple computing devices – laptops, tablets and smartphones, the idea of your data being locked away in the belly of a desktop PC seems antiquated.
 Cloud storage has freed us from these restraints, ensuring that the files we need are available where and when we want them.
 Today you can sign up to a bewildering array of free services that offer to automatically upload your smartphone photos to the cloud, sync your documents across multiple devices, and enable you to work collaboratively on the web.

-Sharing large files with friends is now easier than ever, as we no longer have to hope that the data we send won’t bounce back due to limits imposed by email servers.
-Instead we just send a link to files stored within a cloud service and friends or colleagues then have access immediately.
+Sharing large files with friends is also made easier through online storage, as you no longer have to hope that the data we send won’t bounce back due to limits imposed by email servers.
+Instead you just send a link to files stored within a cloud service and friends or colleagues then have access immediately.
 In fact, if this is all you want to do then there are the likes of WeTransfer and HighTail that specialise in this area rather than long-term storage.

-Choosing which service to use will depend on several factors - your preferred OS, how much space you need, and the levels of security your data requires.
-In this feature we take a look at the most popular service to see just how much you can get for nothing, we also explain the extras some services offer which make it worth paying a small fee per month or year to keep you files online.
+Choosing which service to use will depend on several factors - the variety of devices you use, the amount of space you need, and the level of security your data requires.
+As well as covering the most popular services to see just how much you can get for nothing, we also explain the extras some services offer which make it worth paying a small fee per month or year to keep you files online.

-Dropbox is one of the only online storage solutions to offer clients for Linux and Blackberry, alongside the usual Windows, Mac OS X, Android and iOS standards - although an official Windows Phone app still remains elusive (Dropbox revealed in November that a Windows Phone app will launch in "the coming months").
+Dropbox is one of the only online storage solutions to offer clients for Linux and Blackberry, alongside the usual Windows, Mac OS X, Android and iOS standards.
+Plus, an official Windows Phone app was released in January 2015.
 This goes a long way to ensuring that your data can be with you, no matter what flavour of technology you want to use.

 The basic, free account comes with a rather small - in comparison to rival services - 2GB of storage.
 For documents this is still huge, but if you want to store any kind of media – photos, music, or video - it will disappear very fast.
 You can upgrade to the 1TB plan for around £7.99 per month, but Dropbox also offers 500MB of additional free storage for each friend you get to sign up to the service - with a limit of 16GB.